rdiaz02/EvAM-Tools/README.md

 To run the shiny app you may want to change the port (right now it run in 3000).
 This can be done by modifying line 27 in `evamtools/runShiny.R`.
-Then, the app has to be launched
+Then, the app has to be launched as explained above andthe corresponding port in the server has to be open to make it visible.

 ## Main files and directories